Phytys/tao-analytics/README.md

 ### 1. **Fetch Screener Data**
 - `scripts/data-collection/fetch_screener.py`
-- Downloads subnet data from the TAO API and stores it in the `screener_raw` table
+- Downloads subnet data from the TAO.app API and stores it in the `screener_raw` table
 - Updates the `subnet_meta` table with subnet names and resets LLM fields if names change
-- **Current status**: 123 subnets loaded
+- **Current status**: 124 subnets loaded

 ### 2. **Prepare Context**
 - `scripts/data-collection/prepare_context.py`